This information is about backups, in the sense of a safety copy of data which you keep on your own systems and actively work with and modify.

 above “aging” process, with one exception: the newest version will

-not be deleted after 365 days, but after 730 days instead.
+not be deleted after 365 days, but after 730 days instead. - Notice that the “aging” process described above applies only to

 “previous versions” of a file.
 For a file which still exists on disk